asheshrambachan/LanguageModel_Labels/estimation_headlines/README.md

 ### Figures
 * All figures and tables are contained in the `figures` directory.
 * Figures and tables are produced by the code in `/code/produce_figures`.
 Note that this code will only work after generating the outputs of step 9 above.

-## Using this Code Base
-There are three possible levels of replication that this code base allows for:
-1. Creating the dataset of headlines and rerunning the prompting exercise followed by steps 2 and 3 below.
-2. Analyzing each LLMs responses to the prompting exercise followed by step 3 below.
-3. Generating the regression tables and figures.

-For running any of the code, navigate to `./headlines/code`.
-There are 4 shell scripts here that replicate our work.
-Run `chmod +x ./{SCRIPT}.sh` before executing any of the following scripts.
-1. `run_prompting.sh`
-	* Navigate to the `./data/returns_data` directory.
-Unzip all the `.zip` files.
-	* Now, run `./run_prompting.sh`.
-This will run a bash script that populates first the data inside each return type subdirectory inside `./returns_data`.
-There will be a different `.csv` produced for each month and return type.
-	* The bash script will then write LLM prompts based on the headlines data that was just generated.
-If a set of prompts already exists, to overwrite them by running this script, type "yes" to confirm the overwrite.
-Finally, the script will submit each of the prompts in batches via the Open AI API.
-		* 	Note: set the API key in `constants.py` and make sure there are funds in the corresponding OpenAI account for this script to finish execution.
-2. `run_analysis.sh`
-3. `run_regressions.sh` and `run_figures.sh`
-	* The figures directory should be populated after this script executes.

-Any of the individual scripts called by the bash scripts can be run from the `./code` directory.
-Modify the call to `main()` within a python script to run the script on a subset of the data instead of running for all models, months, etc.